-- 1. While in Playback, press Thumbnails to view thumbnails. - 2.
-Use ▲▼ and ♠ to scroll through the thumbnails. - 3.
-Press △/▶ to exit Thumbnails.
+- 1. From the Playback Menu, select Wew Thumbnails. - 2.
+Use ▲▼ and ♦ to scroll through the thumbnails. - Press Menu OK to view the highlighted image on the Image Display.

 Magnifying images

 This feature is for viewing purposes only; it does not permanently alter the image.